karlseguin/auwfg/readme.md

 A `BodyFactory` simply returns an instance of an object which will be used with the `encoding/json` package to convert the request body into the desired input.

-Sadly, type information is lost, in actions must currently cast the `BaseContext.Body` to the appropriate type:
+Sadly, type information is lost; actions must currently cast the `BaseContext.Body` to the appropriate type:

     func Create(context *Context) auwfg.Response {
       input := context.Body.(*GholaInput)